Destin Tucker - Director of Admissions

 Applicants who score at or above the minimum score established by the university for credit in the Defense Activity for Nontraditional Education Support and/or College Level Examination Program will be awarded the amount of credit for general and subject exams as set by the university.
 In order to receive credit by DSST and/or CLEP for a specific course, a student need not register for that course.
 Details on tests and testing dates are available from the Testing Center in the Student Success Center, located in 210 or 211 Clement Hall.
 Students will receive a grade of P in these classes.

 - Proficiency Examination - A qualified applicant may earn credit by proficiency examination upon the recommendation of the dean of his/her college and the approval of the registrar.
 A minimum grade of B must be scored.
 A recording fee of $30 per course is required.
 Proficiency Credit in a foreign language may be awarded.
 See the Department of English and Modern Foreign Languages section for further details.
 Local dual credit is transfer credit awarded as part of an agreement between a high school and a specific partnering higher education institution.
 As UTM is not part of those partnerships/agreements, the academic departments will each decide if credit will be awarded.
 The student may receive credit after the passing of a proficiency exam with a grade of B or better.

 Students may use a maximum of 60 credit hours earned by any combination of AP, IB, ACE, DSST, CLEP, portfolio credit, and proficiency examination.
 Credits earned by AP, IB, ACE, DSST, CLEP, portfolio and proficiency examination are applied in the following manner:

-||Minimum 30 hours at UTM
+|Minimum 30 hours at UTM

-||4-year insitutional hours
+|4-year insitutional hours

-||UTM Institutional GPA
+|UTM Institutional GPA

-||Overall Cumulative GPA
+|Overall Cumulative GPA